grafana/k6-chaos/README.md

         - variation: variation in the delay (in milliseconds)
         - duration: duration of the disruption

-`slowdownHttp`: delays http requests to the pod.
+`disruptHttp`: disrupts http requests to the pod.

       Parameters:
-        options: controls the delay attack
+        options: controls the attack
           - delay: average delay in network packages (in milliseconds)
           - variation: variation in the delay (in milliseconds)
+          - error_rate: rate of requests that will return an error
+          - error_code: error code to return
           - duration: duration of the disruption
           - target: port on which the requests will be intercepted (defaults to 80)
           - port: port the transparent proxy will use to listen for requests (defaults to 8080)